Finnish PM says expects government to survive his departure

 Katainen, 42, announced on Saturday he would not run again as chairman of his conservative National Coalition party, which means he will cease to be prime minister in June.

-Even before Katainen's announcement, political analysts and opposition lawmakers had become more skeptical about the durability of the quarrelsome multi-party coalition, which still has a year to run until the next parliamentary election.
+Even before Katainen's announcement, political analysts and opposition lawmakers had become more sceptical about the durability of the quarrelsome multi-party coalition, which still has a year to run until the next parliamentary election.

 Last month, it lost one of its six parties due to budget disagreements and the Social Democrats, the second biggest party in the coalition, may decide next month to replace their leader, Finance Minister Jutta Urpilainen, due to low poll ratings.

-Katainen, who hopes to take a senior European Union post, said the government's five parties remained committed to the program they agreed on in 2011.
+Katainen, who hopes to take a senior European Union post, said the government's five parties remained committed to the programme they agreed on in 2011.

-Katainen's coalition has managed to preserve Finland's triple-A credit rating despite an economic recession, cutting public spending and implementing tax hikes worth around 7 billion euros ($9.6 billion) to curb debt.
+Katainen's coalition has managed to preserve Finland's triple-A credit rating despite an economic recession, cutting public spending and implementing tax hikes worth around 7 billion euros (5.7 billion pounds) to curb debt.

 Katainen said a recent budget accord and a preliminary health care deal showed the government could still take tough decisions.